A Country Practice: Canada

 The entire series was broadcast by CBC Television outlet CBET in Windsor, Ontario.
 Two episodes were broadcast daily, Monday through Friday, starting in the late 1980s, until they were caught up to contemporary episodes in the early 1990s.
-Its inclusion on CBET's schedule was out of necessity to fill a television schedule: because Windsor stations cannot carry programming licensed for broadcast in the United States.
+Its inclusion on CBET's schedule was out of necessity to fill a television schedule: Windsor was located across from the much larger American city of Detroit, Michigan, and was thus considered part of that city's TV market.
+The CBC network's schedule had a number of American programmes that CBET could not show as Detroit stations had often held exclusive rights to broadcast them (for example, popular game shows Wheel of Fortune and Jeopardy! had their Detroit broadcasting rights held by WDIV-TV).
 Many Australian soap operas, A Country Practice among them, thus found loyal audiences in the Metro Detroit area, while they otherwise remain unknown in North America.

 From 1991 to 1994, the show also aired on ASN, a cable network that served Canada's Maritimes.
 Four hour-long episodes aired each week, from Monday to Thursday with Monday's and Tuesday's episodes repeated on Saturday and Wednesday's and Thursday's episodes on Sunday.
 The station aired the show from episode 1 to somewhere in the early 700s.

 ASN ceased carrying the show when specialty cable channel Showcase was launched on 1 January 1995, as they picked up A Country Practice for broadcast throughout Canada.
 It broadcast one episode daily, from Monday to Friday, and completed the entire series run (including the 30-episode Network Ten series) in June 1999.
 It began rebroadcasting the entire series on 28 June 1999, with promises that the entire series would be broadcast for those who missed the first airing.
 However, a single line of text scrolling across the bottom of the screen during 21 August 2000, episode announced that the show would be removed from the Showcase lineup as of Monday, 28 August 2000.
 According to the station's email autoresponse at the time, the decision was based on "declining viewership and a demand by viewers for more current programming".